Enterprise

 Key Management and Signing

 Keys must be generated, stored, and used in a way that limits single points of failure.
 Hardware security modules (HSMs), secure enclaves, and air-gapped processes are common.
 Signing can be single-sig (with strict controls), multi-sig, or MPC depending on risk and workflow needs.
+Enterprises should also define who can approve transfers, how signers rotate, and what happens when a signer or device is lost.

 Multi-Sig and MPC